nhejequjq/Conceptor-TSCluster/README.md

 # Conceptor-TSCluster
 A python library for Time Series Clustering by the use of Conceptor Network (a reservoir computing method).

-## Examples of using ConceptorClustering Class
+## Examples of multivariate time series clustering by using ConceptorClustering Class

 generate a set of multivariate time series dataset (n_samples, n_timestamps, n_features) array.
 It combines 10 short time series with n_timestamps=100 and 10 long time series with n_timestamps=200